 Melatonin: Melatonin is commonly known as the "sleep hormone."
 It's a hormone that the brain produces in response to darkness.
 Indeed, it helps control sleep and wake cycles.

 When your microbiota aren't fed properly, it causes an imbalance of helpful and harmful gut bacteria, thereby affecting the production and reception of neurotransmitters, potentially increasing the risk or worsening mental illness.

 The Alarming State of Mental Health in Canada

 In Canada, the state of mental health is on the decline, compounded by the COVID19 outbreak, which has left many without proper access to help.
 In 2020, 40% of Canadians said their mental health had worsened since the start of the pandemic, and 10% were considering suicide.

-While certain lifestyle choices might account for said difference, gut health clearly influences brain behaviour and functions as the two are in constant communication through multiple pathways.
+While certain lifestyle choices might account for the said difference, gut health influences brain behaviour and functions as the two are in constant communication through multiple pathways.
 Studies have shown that people struggling with mental health have significant differences in their gut than those who do not.